ChrisPritchard/Battleship/readme.md

 Built in F#, referencing a MonoGame library I have built.

+## To run

+The repo contains two projects: game-core and battleship.
+The first is the monogame bits, used as a library by the main project 'battleship'.
+In order to run the game, you need to run 'dotnet run' from the battleship folder, or specify the project via `dotnet run -p ./battleship/battleship.fsproj`

 ## Supported platforms

 Being dotnet core 2.1, it should work on all platforms that supports (Windows, Linux, Mac).
 Tested (and largely coded on) Windows 10.
 A full list of dotnet core supported platforms can be found from here: <https://github.com/dotnet/core/blob/master/release-notes/2.1/2.1-supported-os.md>